Property Title Search in Colombia

 Let us help you get started with your new life in Colombia.

-There are several reasons why individuals and entities conduct property title searches in Colombia:
+There are multiple reasons to conduct a title search for property in Colombia:

-• Verification of Ownership: Before purchasing a property, it's essential to confirm that the seller is the legitimate owner and has the right to sell the property.
+• Verify Legal Ownership: Ensure the seller is the legitimate owner with the right to transfer the property.

 test-separator

-What information is required to conduct a title search on a property in Colombia?
+Here's the information typically required to conduct a title property search:

-• Property Address: The complete physical address of the property, including municipality, department, and any relevant details such as neighborhood or sector, helps in locating the property in the registry.
+• Property Address: The full physical address, including the municipality, department, neighborhood, or sector, helps ensure the title search property is performed on the correct asset.

-• Cadastral Reference (Referencia Catastral): This is another identifier that relates to the property's physical and fiscal information, used mainly for taxation purposes.
+• Cadastral Reference (Referencia Catastral): This number ties into the property's fiscal and physical characteristics and is used mainly for tax purposes.

-• Type of Property: Specifying whether the property is residential, commercial, industrial, or agricultural can be helpful, especially in cases where there might be multiple properties with similar addresses or owners.
+• Type of Property: Indicating whether the property is residential, commercial, industrial, or agricultural supports the accuracy of the property title search, especially if multiple records have similar details.

 test-separator